-- Discipline Committee will deal with discipline related matters, including but not limited to: (Article 8)

-- (a) Any modifications of the Student Manual.

-- (b) Student attendance issues.

-- (c) Discipline referrals.

-- (d) Discipline records.

-- (e) Matters of discipline implementation and application.

-- (f) Training needed
+- Discipline Committee will deal with discipline related matters, including but not limited to: (Article 8) - (a) Any modifications of the Student Manual. - (b) Student attendance issues. - (c) Discipline referrals. - (d) Discipline records. - (e) Matters of discipline implementation and application. - (f) Training needed - 31:3.2 If the District and CEA mutually agree it is necessary to address any of the following matters, an Appraisal Committee will be convened.

-- 31:3.2 If the District and CEA mutually agree it is necessary to address any of the following matters, an Appraisal Committee will be convened. - (a) Review the Delaware Professional Appraisal System. - (b) Review District procedures. - (c) Appraiser verification. - (d) Appraisal instruments. - (e) Training needed - (f) Alternative appraisal system(s) - 31:3.3 Professional Development Committee will deal with professional/staff development matters, including but not limited to: (Article 22) - (a) Relevancy, meeting the needs of a diverse staff. - (b) Record keeping and requirements of training. - (c) Explore alternative staff development time and ideas, - (d) Explore ways in which the District and the Association can become active partners in providing meaningful professional development. - Technology Committee will deal with any technology matters, including but not limited to: (Article 24) - (a) Develop, recommend and maintain standards as they relate to instructional practices and policy in technology to the Superintendent. - (b) Recommend suggestions for technological professional development to the Professional Development Committee. - (c) Recommend resources that will enhance technology and education at the sites. - 31:3.5 Grade Reporting Committee will include five teachers selected by the Association.
-The committee will deal with grade reporting matters, including but not limited to (Article 31): - (a) Alternative methods of student assessment. - (b) Employee grade reporting materials. - (c) Promotion requirements. - (d) Report card revisions. - (e) Grade reporting systems and procedures. - 31:3.6 Special Education Committee will deal with any issues pertaining to but not limited to: (Article 28) - (a) Special education and instruction. - (b) Recommend to the Superintendent changes in policy and procedure. - (c) Be an agent of informal problem solving. - 31:3.7 The District and the Association shall maintain an EPER Committee to address issues regarding EPER positions.
+- (a) Review the Delaware Professional Appraisal System - (b) Review District procedures - (c) Appraiser verification - (d) Appraisal instruments - (e) Training needed - (f) Alternative appraisal system(s) - Professional Development Committee will deal with professional/staff development matters, including but not limited to: (Article 22) - (a) Relevancy, meeting the needs of a diverse staff. - (b) Record keeping and requirements of training. - (c) Explore alternative staff development time and ideas, - (d) Explore ways in which the District and the Association can become active partners in providing meaningful professional development. - Technology Committee will deal with any technology matters, including but not limited to: (Article 24) - (a) Develop, recommend and maintain standards as they relate to instructional practices and policy in technology to the Superintendent. - (b) Recommend suggestions for technological professional development to the Professional Development Committee. - (c) Recommend resources that will enhance technology and education at the sites. - 31:3.5 Grade Reporting Committee will include five teachers selected by the Association.
+The Alternative methods of student assessment. - (a) Employee grade reporting materials. - (b) Promotion requirements. - (c) Report card revisions. - (d) Grade reporting systems and procedures. - 31:3.6 Special Education Committee will deal with any issues pertaining to but not limited to: (Article 28) - (a) Special education and instruction. - (b) Recommend to the Superintendent changes in policy and procedure. - (c) Be an agent of informal problem solving. - The District and the Association shall maintain an EPER Committee to address issues regarding EPER positions.
 The Committee shall consist of employees appointed by the Association President (1 high school, 1 middle school and 1 elementary school) and 3 committee members appointed by the District including the Superintendent's designee.
-The committee shall meet annually by March 31 and shall:
+The committee shall meet annually by March 31 and shall: - (a) Review job descriptions and responsibilities for new positions. - (b) Recommend the minimum parameters for each new position.

-- (a) Review job descriptions and responsibilities for new positions; - (b) Recommend the minimum parameters for each new position; - (c) Recommend the annual rates of pay for new positions based on comparable positions.
+(c) Recommend the annual rates of pay for new positions based on comparable positions.